-VAMUS bases its voting on ISS's Sustainability Policy.
-In addition to the Sustainability Policy, VAMUS also has custom policies covering circumstances that may not be consistently addressed by the ISS.

-In most cases, client proxies will be voted in accordance with the recommendation of the ISS Sustainability Policy, but VAMUS reserves the right to disagree or override a recommendation if it sees fit.
-In those instances, a written document is provided to the CCO or designee which includes the research presented, discussion points and final decision regarding the vote.
+We base our voting often on the recommendations and policies of our proxy voting service providers.
+Additionally, we also have custom policies covering circumstances that may not be consistently addressed by service providers.
+In most cases, we vote in accordance with the recommendation and policies of service providers, but we reserve the right to disagree or override a recommendation if we see fit.
+In those instances, the research presented, discussion points and final decision regarding the vote will be documented.
 The CCO or designee shall be responsible for ensuring that such documentation is prepared and maintained by the firm.
+The Investment Policy Committee (IPC) will review all changes to proxy votes for the quarter that are contrary to a service provider's recommendation to ensure no conflicts of interest or any other relevant issues.